 .bbx/config.yaml.
 This allows the configuration to be versioned and changed just as an other part of the git repository.

 | +-- config.yaml

 Full details of the configuration file YAML can be found in the BeetleboxCI YAML configuration document.

 Workflows are used to organise jobs into a distinct run order.
 A pipeline consists of multiple workflows that define the entire build and test process.
 Individual workflows are defined in the

-A runner is a machine used to run a job.
+A runner is a container used to run a job.
 Every job is provided a clean execution environment that are used to run the job's steps.
-BeetleboxCI runners are designed to provide the tools and softwares needed to run FPGA jobs.
-Provided runners can be found in the runner store along with their specifications and tools that are installed on them.
+BeetleboxCI runners are designed to provide the tools and software needed to run jobs.

 A step is a single task to be performed.
 Typically, these tend to be a series of executable commands running in a shell, such as bash.